m-hassan-tariq/GulpJSForAngularJS/README.md

 -	JS closure using IIFE
 -	Controller As implementation to avoid $scope var every time in code
 -	Named function for controller
--	Function declarations to abstract underline detail
--	Bindable members upfront at the top
--	DI using $inject to overcome issues during bundling and minification.
--	Wrapping members in init() method for controller activation promises.

 ![6](https://cloud.githubusercontent.com/assets/10474169/11671695/c560afa8-9dcf-11e5-861f-92a96d44f70f.png)

-**Service Structure**
--	Function declarations to abstract underline detail
--	Accessible members upfront at the top
--	Singleton object
--	SRP